Jeff-28/Jeff-28/README.md

 ### I'm a lifelong learner

-- 🌱 Currently studying software engineering at Holberton School
+- 🖥️ Currently working as a Software Engineer and Education Lead at Holberton School
-- 🔭 Also working as Student Tutor at Holberton School
+- 🌱 A great communicator and teacher
-- :desktop_computer: Open to work
+- 🔍 Open to work

 ### Connect with me: